Desired State Configuration Overview for Decision Makers

 Creating configurations means that complex deployment steps are captured as a "single source of truth" in a single location.
 This makes repeated deployments of a specific set of machines much less error-prone.
 In turn, making deployments faster and more reliable which enables a quick turnaround on complex deployments.

-Configurations are also shareable via the PowerShell Gallery meaning common scenarios and best practices might already exist for the work you need done.
+Configurations are also shareable via the PowerShell Gallery meaning common scenarios and best practices might already exist for the work that needs to be done.

 Desired State Configuration and DevOps

-DevOps is a combination of people, process, and tools that allow for rapid deployment and iteration focused on delivering value to end users whether internal or external.
-DSC was designed with DevOps in mind.
-Having a single configuration define an environment means that developers can encode their requirements into a configuration, check that configuration into source control, and operations teams can easily deploy code without having to go through error-prone manual processes.
+DSC was designed with DevOps in mind, a combination of people, processes, and tools that allow for rapid deployment and iteration focused on delivering value to end users whether internal or external.
+Having a single configuration define an environment means that developers can encode their requirements into a configuration, check that configuration into source control, and operation teams can easily deploy code without having to go through error-prone manual processes.

-DSC can be used to manage both on-premises and off-premises deployments.
-For on-premises solutions, DSC has a pull server that can be used to centralize management of machines and report on their status.
+DSC can be used to manage both on-premise and off-premise deployments.
+For on-premise solutions, DSC has a pull server that can be used to centralize management of machines and report on their status.
 For cloud solutions, DSC is usable wherever Windows is usable.
 There are also specific offerings from Azure built on Desired State Configuration, such as Azure Automation, which centralizes reporting of DSC.